haddercone/Namaste-React/Session-2/theory/notes.md

 # 5. Transitive dependencies:
 It is a type of dependency where one dependency requires another dependency to work properly and another dependency requires an another dependecy.

+# 6. devDependencies vs dependency :
+A dependency is a library that a project needs to function effectively.
+DevDependencies are the packages a developer needs during development.